 Most 'disastrous' walks are caused by some members of the party walking too fast and thereby putting pressure on the not so young and fit.
 Our experience has proved that to enjoy the outing we need to slow the party down - on holiday time is not of the essence.

+WARNING:

-WARNING: Guests who wish to walk without a guide, please sign the register at Reception.
-Maps are available from both Activities Desk and Reception.
+Guests who wish to walk without a guide, please sign the register at Reception.
+Maps and the trail app are available from both Activities Desk and Reception.